How much does a major gas leak cost your facility?

 Gas leaks can be detected by using a variety of methods, including manual inspection using sniffers or soap and bubbles, infrared thermography, acoustic emission (AE), ground penetrating radar (GPR), microwave imaging and of course Optical Gas Imaging (OGI).

 Optical Gas Imaging is an effective tool in detecting fugitive emissions at an industrial site.
 The technique is used to detect leaks of hazardous gasses such as hydrogen sulfide, carbon monoxide and methane.
-It can also be used to monitor the concentration of other gasses such as oxygen or nitrogen.

 The principle behind optical gas imaging is that a light source illuminates the area being monitored and the resulting scattered radiation is detected by a detector.
 The intensity of the scattered radiation depends on the concentration of the target gas in the illuminated region.